Maraz8/Maraz8/README.md

 - 👋 Hi, I’m @Maraz8
-- 👀 I’m interested in websites
+- 👀 I’m interested in quantitative finance
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I’m currently enhancing my python skills
 - 💞️ I’m looking to collaborate on my projects
-- 📫 How to reach me alemarazzi04@gmail.com
+- 📫 How to reach me alessandro.marazzi@studbocconi.it
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: nobody knows I'm a ghost

 <!---
 Maraz8/Maraz8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.